macsux/cfdotnetdebug/README.md

 We should now be debugging

-*Note*: After you detach, the remote debugger terminates the process which will restart the container.
+:warning: After you detach, the remote debugger terminates the process which will restart the container.